Magic-angle Twisted Bilayer Systems with Quadratic-Band-Touching: Exactly Flat Bands with High-Chern Number

-We can also fix the relative gauge between the between wave-functions with momentum $\mathbf{k}$ and $-\mathbf{k}$ by $C_{2z}$ symmetry.
-Notice that in the TBCB system, $C_{2z}$, $T$ and $P$ symmetry commutes with each other, we can choose the sewing matrix for these three symmetries
+We can also fix the relative gauge between the wave functions with momentum $\mathbf{k}$ and those with momentum $-\mathbf{k}$ by $C_{2z}$ symmetry.
+Notice that in the TBCB system, $C_{2z}$, $T$, and $P$ symmetries commute with each other, and we can choose the sewing matrix for these three symmetries